-D. Issues around past trauma, attachment and mental health and well-being.
-4. D .
+External barriers (issues which also require action outside school, such as low attendance rates) D. Issues around past trauma, attachment and mental health and well-being.
+4. D 4.
 Desired outcomes Desired outcomes and how they will be measured Success criteria A. Maths progress for children eligible for PP is in line with or exceeds their peers Children eligible for the PP grant are 'secondary ready' at the end of the key stage.
 More able PP children are challenged and make expected progress from their higher Key Stage one starting points.
-PP children with poor progress engage in Fast track maths programme and make expected progress from their KS1 results Children eligible for the PP grant reach the expected standard in reading writing and maths at the end of the key stage.
-PP children with level 3 or GDS scores at KS1 maintain this level of attainment.
+PP children with poor progress engage in Fast track maths and/or programme and make expected progress from their KS1 results Children eligible for the PP grant reach the expected standard in reading, writing and maths at the end of the key stage.
+PP children with GDS scores at KS1 maintain this level of attainment.
 B. Children's mental health and well-being is supported by school staff.
 Children are happy and engage in wider school activities.
 Poor behaviour is rare and when is does occur, children are supported emotionally through a restorative approach.
-Staff are trained and have an awareness of attachment theory and how it may impact our children.
-ELSA and /or an emotional coaching approach support children in a restorative way.
-PP children take up the opportunities offered to take part in wider school activities, including sporting activities.
+Staff are trained in mental health and well-being awareness.
+The school accesses its TAMHS mental health worker as and when appropriate.
 C. Reading progress for children eligible for PP is in line with or exceeds their peers Children eligible for the PP grant are 'secondary ready' at the end of the key stage.
 More able PP children are challenged and make expected progress from their higher Key Stage one starting points.
-PP children with poor progress engage in Fast track reading programme and make expected progress from their KS1 results Children eligible for the PP grant reach the expected standard in reading writing and maths at the end of the key stage.
-PP children with level 3 or GDS scores at KS1 maintain this level of attainment.
+PP children with slower progress engage in Fast track reading programme and make expected progress from their KS1 results Children eligible for the PP grant reach the expected standard in reading, writing and maths at the end of the key stage.
+PP children with GDS scores at KS1 maintain this level of attainment.
 Children have the opportunity to read for pleasure and have exposure to high quality texts.